Aadisheshudupa/3DTinKer/README.md

 3DTinKer is a beginner friendly 3D Visualization,lighting and animation framework in web made using react-three-fiber.
 It is VR compatible to make it more immersive.
 It is useful for prototyping and planning.
-User can Load and store 3D models from the cloud marketplace implemented using Firebas.
+User can Load and store 3D models from the cloud marketplace implemented using Firebase.

 ## Organization Contributor